CI-Connect/tutorial-stash_http/README.md

 ```
 Making data accessible over HTTP
 --------------------------------
-All user accounts on OSG-Connect have a directory that is automatically web accessible.
+All user accounts on Connect have a directory that is automatically web accessible.
 This directory is located at ~/data/public.
 To make a file or directory accessible, copy it to this directory or a subdirectory of this directory and give files permissions of 644 and directories permissions of 755.
 E.g.:
 ```
 $ cd ~/osg-stash_http
 $ cp random_words ~/data/public